Marc-Solution/Mavera/TESTING.md

 Answer:

 - There is a responsive navbar that makes it easy to navigate the website.
-- If the user wants to know more about the products, they can click the products link in the nav bar.
+- If the user wants to know more about the products, they can click the products link in the navbar.
 The products page gives the user information about each individual product.
 It also links to the shop page where they can information on where to buy it.
-- If the user wants to know more about the company, they can click the about link in the nav bar.
+- If the user wants to know more about the company, they can click the about link in the navbar.
 The about page tells the user about the company values.
 - If the user wants to contact the company they can find all the contact information on the contact page.
 There is a link in the navbar to the contacts page.
 - If the user wants to find retailers that sell the products there is information on the shop page.
-- If the user wants to buy the product there are several links to the web shop.
-There is a link to the shop in the navbar and on every page.
-The shop page provide links to the company webshops.
+- If the user wants to buy the product there are several links that guides the user to the shop page.
+The shop page provide links to the company webshops as well as retailer information.
+There is a link to the shop page in the navbar.
+The home page and the about page have a link to the shop page.
+The footer has links to the company’s Facebook and Instagram pages.

 See images below.